YRu23/IMT-542A-project/README.md

 Low-fedility wireframe were provided to have an overview how the application would look like.
 To view the wireframe, access <filename>.

+## Access methodology
+Details about the access methodology to the new structure data is provided in??

 ## Metadata:
 The data that are used in this project is shared in the branch metadata